miguelraz/miguelraz.github.io/blog/nothingforbeginners.md

 | 6 | 💩  | OK |
 | 7 | 18  | OK |

-Clearly something has gone wrong, on days 4-6, but if you think about it carefuly for a second, the `Status` of each data point gives you some insight into *where* your data collection *could* have gone wrong.
+Clearly something has gone wrong, on days 4-6, but if you think about it carefully for a second, the `Status` of each data point gives you some insight into *where* your data collection *could* have gone wrong.
 * Days 1-3 went (likely) as expected
 * Day 4 the RainWater-O-Tron recorded it *was* functional, but you didn't receive the data.
 You thus know the data for Day 4 is `missing`.
 * Day 5 the machine wasn't even functional, and thus no data was collected, which means you have `nothing` as a data entry.